-Even if you are not eligible for CFRA leave, if you are disabled by pregnancy, childbirth or a related medical condition, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
-If you are CFRA-eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA leave for reason of the birth of your child.
-Both leaves contain a guarantee of reinstatement-for pregnancy disability it is to the same position and for CFRA it is to the same or a comparable position-at the end of the leave, subject to any defense allowed under the law.
+Taking CFRA leave may impact certain employee benefits and seniority date.
+If employees want more information regarding eligibility for a leave and/or the impact of the leave on seniority and benefits, they should contact their employer.
+Pregnancy Disability Leave.
+Even if an employee is not eligible for CFRA leave, if disabled by pregnancy, childbirth or a related medical condition, the employee is entitled to take a pregnancy disability leave of up to four months, depending on their period(s) of actual disability.
+If the employee is CFRA-eligible, they have certain rights to take both a pregnancy disability leave and a CFRA leave for reason of the birth of their child.

+Reinstatement.
+Both CFRA leave and pregnancy disability leave contain a guarantee of reinstatement to the same position or, in certain instances, a comparable position at the end of the leave, subject to any defense allowed under the law.

-If possible, you must provide at least 30 days' advance notice for foreseeable events (such as the expected birth of a child or a planned medical treatment for yourself or of a family member).
-For events that are unforeseeable, we need you to notify us, at least verbally, as soon as you learn of the need for the leave.
-Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until you comply with this notice policy.
-We may require certification from your health care provider before allowing you a leave for pregnancy disability or for your own serious health condition.
-We also may require certification from the health care provider of your family member who has a serious health condition, before allowing you a leave to take care of that family member.
-When medically necessary, leave may be taken on an intermittent or reduced work schedule.
+Notice.
+For foreseeable events (such as the expected birth of a child or a planned medical treatment for the employee or of a family member), the employee must provide, if possible, at least 30 days' advance notice to their employer that they will be taking leave.
+For events that are unforeseeable, employees should notify their employers, at least verbally, as soon as they learn of the need for the leave.
+Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until the employee complies with this notice policy.

+Certification.
+Employers may require certification from an employee's health care provider before allowing leave for pregnancy disability or for the employee's own serious health condition.
+Employers may also require certification from the health care provider of the employee's family member, including a designated person, who has a serious health condition, before granting leave to take care of that family member.